Brandon-Wass/UPS_Hat_Display/README.md

 - Real-time battery capacity up to 99 percent
 - Indicates whether external power is provided to the HAT
-- Battery voltage indicated by changing color symbol on the display
+- Battery voltage indicated by color-changing symbol on the display
 - Designed to be discreet and integrate seamlessly with Raspberry Pi projects
 - I did the work figuring out how to make the screen work, so you don't have to
 - Reverse engineering process provided in Display_Info.md